RaiderHCPlay/RaiderHCPlay/README.md

 - 📫 How to reach me: discord: RaiderHCPlay
 - 😄 Pronouns: he
 - ⚡ Fun fact: The only thing I know for real is that sometimes bad ideas are the only option but remember that you can't give up.
-- certifications:
+- 🎖️ certifications:
-Python - PCEP
+- 🐍 Python - PCEP
+- 🇯‌🇸‌JavaScript - JSE

 <!---
 RaiderHCPlay/RaiderHCPlay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.